AgraamGardens/Agraam-Gardens-Spacetime/README.md

 The project combines metaphysical intuition with a physically-inspired structure, and aims to bridge scientific modeling with symbolic insight.

-## 📚 Structure
+## 📚 Structure 3 files

-Agraam-Gardens-Spacetime/
-├── paper-etheric-lattice/
-│ └── etheric_lattice_hypothesis.pdf
-├── paper-temporal-engine/
-│ └── temporal_engine.pdf
-├── paper-mass-pattern/
-│ └── mass_as_pattern.pdf
+1/3 Etheric lattice hypothesis
+2/3 Temporal engine
+3/3 Mass as pattern

 You can read the first part of the theory here:
 ➡️ [Part 1 – Etheric Lattice Hypothesis (PDF)](./paper-etheric-lattice/Part1-3-EthericLattice.%20SergeiGontsarenko.pdf)